MIXED MEDIA

 PROCESS_

-Chose to layer multiple identities into single images using acetate and a custom-built A4 lightbox, referencing the phrase 'together we are one.'
+Layered multiple identities into single images using acetate and a custom-built A4 lightbox.
 Gelli printing added a propaganda aesthetic through paint transfer.
 Photograms stripped context entirely, leaving figures open to interpretation.

 SOLUTION_